 “No one is more qualified to care for children in a medical emergency than emergency physicians,” said Dr. Andrew Sama with the American College of Emergency Physicians (ACEP).
 “We receive comprehensive specialty training in treating childhood emergencies and see more than 90 percent of all children who go to emergency departments in the United States.”

-Of the 130 million visits to emergency rooms in 2010, almost 25 percent were made by children under the age of 18 and more of those emergency visits occur in the summer compared with the rest of the year, according to the Centers for Disease Control and Prevention (CDC).
+Almost 25 percent of all ER visits were made by children under the age of 18 and more of those emergency visits occur in the summer compared with the rest of the year, according to the Centers for Disease Control and Prevention (CDC).

 A trip to the emergency department for a sick or injured child doesn’t have to be a scary experience.
 It’s the responsibility of a parent or guardian to prepare for the visit ahead of time.